 PFAS are stable chemical compounds that do not break down in the environment.
 They remain in the environment, on properties and in trace amounts in humans for a long time.

 PFAS have typically been used to make coatings and products that resist heat, oil, stains, water and grease across Australia and around the world.
 The image below shows some products that commonly contain PFAS.

 Common household products and specialty applications where PFAS may be present include: the manufacture of non-stick cookware; fabric, furniture and carpet stain protection applications; food packaging; and in some industrial processes.

-Aqueous Film Forming Foam (AFFF) has been used in Australia and worldwide for many years, to assist with fire training drills, emergency/disaster event training, by government and private sector organsations.
+Aqueous Film Forming Foam (AFFF) has been used in Australia and worldwide for many years to assist with fire training drills and emergency/disaster event training by government and private sector organisations.
 This includes Defence military base locations, civilian aerodromes and industrial facilities around Australia.